Chibi Maruko-chan: Second series

 A second series debuted on Fuji Television and affiliated TV stations in January 1995, airing on Sundays in the 6:00 pm time slot, before Sazae-san at 6:30 pm.
 The series is directed by Jun Takagi and Nobuyuki Nakamura, like the first series, composes the music.
 The majority of the voice actors from the first series reprised their roles.
 The first 219 episodes were written by Momoko Sakura, however, she had supervised the episode screenplays from episode 220 up until her death in 2018.
 In Spain, the show is available via VOD on the website of Neox's children's block, Neox Kidz.
 On TV Japan, which is available in the United States and Canada, the second series (starting with the episodes broadcast in 2009) now broadcasts weekly in Japanese.
 In Latin America, is distributed by The Japan Foundation, the dub was produced in Mexico and broadcast on several local, public and other private television networks.

-As of 14 January 2024, Crunchyroll has started to stream the series from episode 1419 in the USA, Canada, the Philippines and Singapore.
+On April 25, 2020, it was announced that the second series would be suspended due to the COVID-19 pandemic.
+On June 14, 2020, it was announced that it would resume on June 21, 2020.
+As of 14 January 2024, Crunchyroll has started to stream the series from episode 1419 in the US, Canada, the Philippines and Singapore.